 Sexuality is not always black and white.
 You might like the same gender, different genders, both, neither or you might not be sure right now.
 That’s okay!
-It’s important to understand that feeling something for a member of the same gender doesn’t mean you immediately need to label yourself.
-There are lots of different words used to describe sexuality.
+There are lots of different words used to describe sexuality, and different people like to use different terms.

 The I’m Local Project (NZ)